Muhammed-Rahif/GH-Notify/README.md

      yarn start
     ```

-Go to http://localhost:3001 to view the output.
+Go to http://localhost:5000 ( By default ) to view the output.

 ## 🔧 Running the tests